phpguard/phpguard/README.md

 By this time only 2 plugin provided by phpguard:
 * PHPUnit Plugin: https://github.com/phpguard/plugin-phpunit
 * PhpSpec Plugin: https://github.com/phpguard/plugin-phpunit

-Please go to the documentation for this plugin in the link above.
+To learn how to use this plugin, please go to the plugin documentation in the related link above.
-To install this plugin simply type:
+You can install this plugin by using this command:
 ```shell
 $ cd /path/to/project
 $ composer install phpguard/plugin-phpunit